Coordinated Specialists

 Accountability

-Single point of responsibility Results are our responsibility
+One point of responsibility Results are ours to own

 Multi-Vendor Approach